coverclock/com-diag-hazer/DISPLAY.md

-SAT is the list of satellites in view, including an index that is purely an artifact of Hazer, the Space Vehicle IDentifier (specific to the constellation), its elevation and azimuth in degrees based on its ephemeris, the signal strength (really, a carrier to noise density ratio) in deciBels Hertz of its transmission, a signal identifier indicating which signal or band (e.g.  L1 C/A, L2, etc.) is being used, and one or more flags.
+SAT is the list of satellites in view, including an index that is purely an artifact of Hazer, the Space Vehicle IDentifier (specific to the constellation), its elevation and azimuth in degrees relative to the receiver, the signal strength (really, a carrier to noise density ratio) in deciBels Hertz of its transmission, a signal identifier indicating which signal or band (e.g.  L1 C/A, L2, etc.) is being used, and one or more flags.
 A flag of '<' indicates that the satellite is on the